eve-corp/docs.easytrips/_features/simple.md

 title: Simple
 benefit: Easy to Use
 keywords:
-summary: "Accomplish what you need without the fuss (no matter who you are)."
+summary: "Accomplish what you need without the fuss."
-icon: check
+icon: smile-o
 featured: true
 order: 1
 showlink: false